ctrautma/RHEL_NIC_QUALIFICATION/README.md

 pip3 install python-tripleoclient --ignore-installed PyYAML
 ```

-Use the Ansible script trex_setup.yml to setup the trex server system.
+On Ansible server (maybe your laptop), use the Ansible script trex_setup.yml to setup the trex server system.

     sudo ansible-playbook trex_setup.yml